stephen/litefs-backup/README.md

 # Quickstart: switching from LiteFS Cloud

 Lfsb is intended to be a mostly drop-in replacement for LiteFS Cloud.
+For system requirements, lfsb needs a single-node machine with a persistent disk and s3-compatible object storage.

 ## Deployment on fly.io
 Prerequisite: set up a [fly.io](https://fly.io) account and install [flyctl](https://fly.io/docs/flyctl/install/).